hamidkd/Final-Project-Concordia-Bootcamp/README.md

-# Final-Project-Concordia-Bootcamp
+# KidCademy: Master Classes for kids

-This is My Final Project for Concordia Bootcamp which is a website for ordering private tutoring.
+This is My Final Project for Concordia Bootcamp which is parent can get master classes for their kids